 The Environmental Core Team at each location is responsible for establishing, implementing, and maintaining a set of comprehensive objectives to be proposed to Top Management on an annual basis.
 These objectives are developed based on the significant environmental aspects for Trans-Matic, its compliance obligations, and considering its risks and opportunities.
-They shall be: consistent with the environmental policy, measurable, monitored, communicated, and updated as appropriate.
-The Vice President of Global Operations is responsible for review and final approval of objectives for all locations, as part of the planning process, balancing both environmental and other management issues in the final approval process.
+They shall be consistent with the environmental policy, measurable, monitored, communicated, and updated as appropriate.
+The Executive Team is responsible for reviewing and final approval of objectives for all locations, as part of the planning process, balancing both environmental and other management issues in the final approval process.